Where to look for information after your bunion surgery?

 The elephant in the room wants to spray water, keep it clean and feel good.
 Having just discussed wounds, it makes sense that the wound does not become wet and soggy by allowing showers or baths to soak.
 If you do soak your dressings, these must be changed as soon as possible to avoid infection.
 Showers are better in many ways for two reasons.
 Firstly you can sit under a shower, so you do not have to climb in and out.
 Secondly, the showerhead can avoid direct soaking of the dressing.
 If you have not been provided with a shower cover for your limb, invest in buying your own.

-Limbo Cover(TM) is recommended because you can order them, and they come quickly by mail.
+Limbo Cover(TM) is recommended because you can order them and they come quickly by mail.
 They are designed and reinforced for multiple uses.
 I have used them for hand injuries and foot surgery, and they have a high patient acceptance rate.
 The version shown is above the ankle, but a lower-leg version also exists for extra security.
-This author does not recommend using tapes up plastic bags because they leak and tear.
+This author does not recommend using taped-up plastic bags because they leak and tear.
 Why go through surgery and risk problems for a product designed for the job?

 Massage and care of the incision line